Standard 3 - Formalisation of enrolment and written agreements

 - Forms/Record Keeping

-Federation University Australia under the Education Services for Overseas Students (ESOS) Act 2000 and the National Code 2007 must have in place a Refund Policy and Procedure which is to be provided to international students who are studying in Australia on a student visa, before formalisation of their enrolment, and students who do not hold student visas and are studying off-shore.
+Federation University Australia under the Education Services for Overseas Students (ESOS) Act 2000 and the The National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2018 must have in place a Refund Policy and Procedure which is to be provided to international students who are studying in Australia on a student visa, before formalisation of their enrolment, and students who do not hold student visas and are studying off-shore.

 This Refund Procedure applies to: